What is the China Cybersecurity Classified Protection System (CCPS/MLPS)

 What to do now?

-- Verify and validate the internal processes of how data is collected, processed, and stores
+• Verify and document how data is collected, processed, stored, accessed, and transferred across your China operations.

 Conclusions & final remarks